infinitechris/FrameworkCompleteDIY/README.md

 - [ ] [Intel® Wi-Fi 6E AX210](https://frame.work/products/intel-wi-fi-6e-ax210-no-vpro)
      - I have a [Raspberry Pi USB WiFi Dongle](https://www.raspberrypi.com/products/raspberry-pi-usb-wifi-dongle/) that has the same chipset (BCM43143) that the Raspberry Pi 3 uses (and is very well supported by linux) that I will be using in a USB hub (as long as the hub is supported.)
      - Likely this will be added first to lessen my dependency on a usb-c extension cable and hub
-     - NB: none of the Framework marketplace or product pages were useful in determining which dongle was best.
+     - : none of the Framework marketplace or product pages were useful in determining which dongle was best.
 All thanks is owed to the community forum!!
      - See [this link](https://community.frame.work/t/is-25the-ax210-better-than-the-ax211/31943) for AX210 vs AX211
      - Per [this link](https://community.frame.work/t/solved-using-the-ax210-with-linux-on-the-framework-laptop/1844) it looks like I'll have to make sure I'm on kernel 5.12.0 and no later.
 FWIW: I'll be using vanilla Arch on this machine
 - [ ] Expansion Modules